lmc297/bactaxR/README.md

 ### Citation

-#### If you found the BTyper3 tool, its source code, and/or any of its associated databases useful, please cite:
+#### If you found bactaxR and/or its source code to be useful, please cite:

 Carroll, Laura M., Martin Wiedmann, Jasna Kovac.
 2019.
 "Proposal of a taxonomic nomenclature for the *Bacillus cereus* group which reconciles genomic definitions of bacterial species with clinical and industrial phenotypes." *bioRxiv* 779199; doi: https://doi.org/10.1101/779199.